brandonmichaelhunter/UMASAV/Day1/Programming_Languages.md

 ## `What` is programming ?

-`Programming` is giving a set of instructions for a computer to execute.
+`Programming` is the mental process of thinking up instructions to give to a machine (like a computer).

 We can think about programming like this....